-(b) Providing medical facilities to the
+(b) Providing medical facilities to the employees.
+Deduction under this section is allowed in two ways

-(A) When assessee takes up scientific research on his own

-(B) When assessee contributes amount for scientific research to an approved body.
-The provisions of both are given below.

-(A) When assessee takes up scientific research on his own:
+- (A) When assessee takes up scientific research on his own - (B) When assessee contributes amount for scientific research to an approved - body.
+The provisions of both are given below. - (A) When assessee takes up scientific research on his own: